-Our new multidisciplinary show – currently in development.
+Our new cross-artform show on body image, currently in development.

-The work will be fusing various disciplines a range of choreography techniques from contemporary dance, hip hop, movement with shadow to nowadays “TikTok” trend moves to relate to teenagers.
+The work is fusing various disciplines: circus and aerial, puppetry and object manipulation, physical theatre, audiovisuals and a range of choreographic techniques from contemporary dance, hip hop, movement with shadow to nowadays TikTok trend moves to relate to teenagers.

 The diversity of techniques are to represent the contrast between the insanity and superficiality of social media world and the deep struggles of the soul.

-Following an initial residency at North Edinburgh Arts in February 2020 the project and Jusztina Hermann is now awarded a week long residency at The Work Room in Glasgow 24th-28th November 2020 to work on the choreography and movement aspects of the show.
+Following an initial residency at North Edinburgh Arts in February 2020 the project and Jusztina Hermann was awarded a week long residency at The Work Room in Glasgow 24th-28th August 2021 to work on the choreography and movement aspects of the show.